-The environmental assessment would be open for formal public and agency review for 28 days.
-Interested individuals, agencies, and organizations would be notified of its availability.
-The document would be available for public review on the NPS Planning, Environment, and Public Comment website at https://parkplanning.nps.gov/projectHome.cfm?projectID= 64419, and hard copies would be available at the monument, GGRNA headquarters at Fort Mason, San Francisco, and local public libraries.
+The environmental assessment will be open for formal public and agency review for 28 days.
+Interested individuals, agencies, and organizations will be notified of its availability.
+The document will be available for public review on the NPS Planning, Environment, and Public Comment website at https://parkplanning.nps.gov/projectHome.cfm?projectID= 64419, and hard copies will be available at the monument, GGRNA headquarters at Fort Mason, San Francisco, and local public libraries.